 As many of you may know, for over the last month I worked on a political campaign.
-Many of you may also know how the symptoms of PTSD started off lurking in the background than ever so slowly overtook me and by the end of the experience, my symptoms were so pronounced that I ended up spending less and less time in the office.
+Many of you may also know how the symptoms of PTSD started off lurking in the background, then ever so slowly overtook me, and by the end of the experience, my symptoms were so pronounced that I ended up spending less and less time in the office.

-- I was fighting for change, for metal illness – The only way to make a difference is to get involved.
-Being a mental health advocate and a suffer myself, I alined myself to the New Democrats because mental health is a big part of their platform.
-Getting involved helped me advocate for us, asking the leader of the party a very important question. you can read about that here: Wait Times, A Mental Health Question For Jagmeet Singh or watch me ask it here
+- I was fighting for change, for metal illness.
+The only way to make a difference is to get involved.
+Being a mental-health advocate and sufferer myself, I aligned myself to the New Democrats because mental health is a big part of their platform.
+Getting involved helped me advocate for us, asking the leader of the party a very important question.
+You can read about that here: Wait Times, A Mental Health Question For Jagmeet Singh or watch me ask it here.

-- I wasn’t only fully embraced by the team, I was trusted with a key part of the campaign which I am proud of that.
-The people I worked with under this assignment were amazing and so hard working, as was every person working towards our goals.
+- I wasn’t only fully embraced by the team, I was trusted with a key part of the campaign, which I am proud of.
+The people I worked with under this assignment were amazing and so hard-working, as was every person working towards our goals.

 Check out my friend’s blog here: anewdawnaa.com